 Though it does not constitute to privacy risk, as the amount of data flowing is measured, plus many if not all other services are doing the same thing but it is something you should know.

 ExpressVPN also anonymously collects speed, error, failure, and crash-related data.
 Since the data collection is anonymized, the company can’t tally that data to a particular user’s account.
 Also, users have the ability to disable telemetry sending of data during the installation process, or they can disable it via the settings.

-All other competing support we reviewed take a day to respond.
+All other competing support we reviewed takes a day to respond.
 But there is always someone available to chat with for ExpressVPN subscribers.
-So, getting a problem fixed with good speed is very easy with the chat support.
+So, getting a problem fixed with good speed is very easy with chat support.